 - Configure the Bill of Materials settings.
 Check the Auto-assembly/Kit box to allow DEAR to automatically produce the item after the sale order is authorised, assuming there are enough components in stock.
 See Automatic Assembly for more information.

 - Check the Auto-disassembly box to let DEAR automatically disassemble the products after the purchase order for them is completed.
 You may also choose to assign Additional Units of Measure to the item for this.

 NOTE: Only FIFO, FIFO-Batch and Special-Batch costing methods support auto-assembly/disassembly.

 - The default Quantity to Produce is set to 1.
 You may change this if needed.
 This should reflect the quantity of finished goods that will be created from the BOM components.

-- If you have a video that shows how the product is assembled, enter the link in the Assembly Instruction URL box.
+- If you have a video or other instructions that show how the product is assembled, enter the link in the Assembly Instruction URL box.

 - Enter the Quantity of each component product required in the assembly.